clojuremn/gradle-clojure-talk/NOTES.md

     - Continuous mode
   - Uberjar
     - Gradle Shadow plugin
-  - Polyglot builds
+  - Polyglot builds (just a couple of these examples)
     - Java depending on Clojure
     - Kotlin depending on Clojure
     - Clojure depending on Java
     - Clojure depending on Kotlin
-  - Multi project builds
-    - Hava a Java library
-    - Have a Kotlin library
-    - Clojure backend
-    - Clojurescript frontend